 Future Technology: Office Networking App – IoT

 Several technologies from the IoT unit could be combined in the development of an Office Networking App.
 Unlike many industrial applications of IoT technologies – which are typically straightforward collections of data streams relevant to some production process – this use-case requires creative applications of IoT to help deliver value to professional users like Dr. Brown.

-One application IoT is the use of networked microphones to collect a verbalized journal entry of each user that describes their professional interactions for the day.
-This user-centric human-computer interface will enable the creation of data that can be mined for patterns by the Office Networking App.
+One application of IoT is the use of networked microphones to collect a verbalized journal entry of each user that describes their professional interactions for the day.
+This user-centric, human-computer interface will enable the creation of data that can be mined for patterns by the Office Networking App.
 A portion of these microphones could be networked from existing applications, such as a self-driving vehicle, so that users like Dr. Brown can either be commuting or in their office when they dictate their diary entry for the workday.
 Dr. Brown’s location when he records his dictated journal entry will determine how the data processing & transfer will take place.
 When he is in a community self-driving vehicle, existing on-board microphones are powered by the vehicle’s main computer system and thus will not have battery concerns.
 Neither data volume-per-day nor device-to-gateway range will be a concern in this scenario since the vehicle can be used as a “data mule” and transmit Dr. Brown’s data when connected to WiFi while it charges at night time.
 Microphones will need to be installed in his office to allow for times when Dr. Brown is dictating his thoughts about his daily professional interactions when he is physically in the office.
 By installing a few microphones in his office that are directly connected to power, Dr. Brown can choose whether to dictate his thoughts when he’s in office or during his ride home – both of which are private environments.
 If the entry is recorded in the office then the office WiFi can be used to transmit data to the cloud; otherwise the community self-driving vehicle will prompt a data dump when it is idle and connected to WiFi for the day.
 Device-Cloud architecture is used here since there are no “real time” needs placed on the system, and thus no need for device-local or fog computing.